Author:

 Each year, the University of Tartu organises a 3-minute thesis competition for doctoral students.
 The event gives an opportunity to introduce one's research or a recent publication to the general public and other doctoral students either in Estonian or English.

-Presentations will be recorded on the site.
-All participants will be offered the possibility of publishing either a text or a video based on their presentation.
-This way, exciting stories about research travel outside the walls of the university.
+Presentations will be video recorded on the site.
+All participants will be offered the possibility of publishing in the university's communication channels or in the media, so that exciting stories about research travel outside the walls of the university.

 The best three presenters in Estonian will have an opportunity to represent the university at the Estonian Academy of Science competition “Science in Three Minutes“.